 In providing consulting and professional services to the School, officers of the CSSC may not serve as members of the Board of Directors of the School.
 The agreement began on November 25th, 2013 and it is a five-year agreement with a School option to renew.
-The contract calls for a consulting and professional services fee equal to \$100 per student for accounting services and \$100 per month for online student registration system.
-During the year ended June 30, 2015, the School incurred service fees of \$12,944.
-At June 30, 2015, the School had \$950 due to CSSC.
+The contract calls for a consulting and professional services fee equal to \$100 per student per month for accounting services and \$100 per student for online registration system.
+During the year ended June 30, 2016, the School incurred service fees of \$24,800.
+At June 30, 2016, the School had \$2,525 due to CSSC.